lee-zhg/update-private-portal/README.md

     - Slug has 2 parts, `private_` and the `folder name of your blog`.
     - Make sure the correct slug which is used to point to your blog.

+        ```
+        featured:
+        - type: blogs
+        slug: private_aa-test-event
+        - type: blogs
+        slug: private_digdevconreplay
+        - type: blogs
+        slug: explore-kubernetes-with-openshift-workshop
+        ```

 1. Alternatively, if you have an old event post which is out of date, you may choose to update it instead of adding a new event.

-1. After the changes are made, add comments in the `Propose file change` section at the bottom of the screen.
+1. After the changes are made, add comments in the `Propose file change` section at the bottom of the sscreen.
 Include **“**@Hania-Ibrahim, @jkomg, please review the changes** in your comments.
 This ensures notification will be sent to @Hania-Ibrahim and @jkomg for timely process.

 1. Click `Propose file change` to submit the change.